 The Gospel to which Paul witnessed invites us to see our lives from a higher perspective than that of our little egos caught up in the struggle to succeed in this world.
 The inevitable suffering that comes from living in this world that is in bondage to decay is as Paul calls it but “a slight momentary affliction” in comparison to “the eternal weight of glory beyond all measure.”

 In the light of the Gospel we recognize what matters most is real love – not the fleeting infatuation of youthful “falling in love.”
 The love that endures.
 The love of giving oneself freely to others, to God.

 As we learn to surrender the ego that tended to rule the first half of our lives, Paul says, “our inner nature is renewed daily”, because love will flow through us more easily, and whenever it does, we make contact with our eternal souls.

 The love we share with one another is the one thing that is eternal – the one thing that doesn’t “waste away”.
 It is treasure in heaven.

 So, in Holy Communion, we remember the meal Jesus shared with his disciples the night before he died.
 He was perhaps 33 years old.
 With a much shorter life span in those days, Jesus was well into the second half of life.

-As we come to the communion table, we humbly acknowledge that our outer nature is passing away, but we come gladly, for in the bread and cup the grace of Jesus is offered to us – a grace that assures us we need not be afraid that our outer nature is wasting away — a grace that awakens the love deep within us that expresses the very image of the eternal God, a love that connects us with every other human being.
+As we come to the communion table, we humbly acknowledge that our outer nature is passing away, but we come gladly, for in the bread and cup the grace of Jesus is offered to us – a grace that assures us we need not be afraid that our outer nature is wasting away, a grace that awakens the love deep within us expresses the very image of the eternal God, connecting us with every other human being.